Students present their Richter Scholar research

 Honors Fellows and other academically excellent students with an interest in research are invited to apply for the Richter Scholar Summer Research program in the early spring of their first year.
 During this time, they work one-on-one with a faculty member, doing independent research in one of a wide variety of fields.
 As the Richter Scholars live and work together and participate in a weekly colloquium, they become a community of peers, providing encouragement and support for one another’s research endeavors.
 The result is a group of scholars motivated to continue their intellectual achievement in the future.

 Lake Forest College is pleased to offer two distinct versions of the Richter Scholar Program for Summer 2014.
 The programs deliberately differ in length and scope to provide the most flexibility to our faculty and students so that we attract our most talented faculty scholars to serve as mentors and our most intellectually motivated students to apply and be selected for this program.

 During the research period, students will not pay tuition, and residence and dining halls will be available at no cost.

-The application form will be available at the beginning of spring semester (by January 10, 2014) and will detail the minimum qualifications and the application and selection process.
-The deadline for submitting applications for this highly selective program will be announced shortly.
+The application form will be available at the beginning of spring semester and will detail the minimum qualifications and the application and selection process.
+The deadline for submitting applications for this highly selective program is January 31, 2014.